Do You Plan to Open a Business in Glendale, California?

 - Business name

-- A detailed description of your business activities
+- Detailed description of your business activities

-- Title of applicant (owner, officer, CEO president, etc)
+- Title of applicant (owner, officer, CEO, president, etc)

 - Name and contact information of the business owner